Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Januari 2025 00.19.51 UTC
+- WIB: Minggu, 19 Januari 2025 01.28.47 UTC
-- WITA: Minggu, 19 Januari 2025 01.19.51 UTC
+- WITA: Minggu, 19 Januari 2025 02.28.47 UTC
-- WIT: Minggu, 19 Januari 2025 02.19.51 UTC
+- WIT: Minggu, 19 Januari 2025 03.28.47 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: funny
+Kategori: friendship